Steven Cairns

 Steven Cairns is an Irish professional boxer.
 As an amateur, he won 7 National Irish Titles and won silver in the 2015 European Youth Championships in Russia.

 Amateur record

 As an amateur, Steven compiled a record of 110 fights and 101 wins.
 He represented Ireland at the 2015 European Youth Championships, winning a silver medal.

 Professional career

 Steven made his professional debut on 5 June 2021, winning a unanimous decision against Rafael Castillo.
 He signed a promotional deal with Probellum and is currently trained by David Coldwell.

-Steven's last bout was against Jose Hernadez in the Liverpool Arena on the 22nd of April 2022.
+Steven's fought Jose Hernadez in the Liverpool Arena on the 22nd of April 2022.
 He won by technical knockout (TKO) in the first round.

+Steven signed a new promotional deal with Frank Warren's Queensbury Promotions in February 2024 and is targeting big shows for 2024.